bintanpradika/gcp/README.md

 # gcp
-Consist of severals project related to geoscience and petroleum engineering
+Consist of severals project related to gcp data analytics and/or ML/AI tool